-We know every store is different.
-But there are some mistakes in e-commerce that 90% of the stores do.
-After seeing the same mistakes literally countless of times we decided to make the most comprehensive list of common UI/UX mistakes in Magento stores and help store admins avoid them.
+We know every Magento website is different.
+But there are some mistakes in eCommerce that 90% of the online stores do.
+We’ve seen the same poor choices countless times.
+So, we’ve decided to make the most comprehensive list of common UI/UX flaws in top Magento stores and help Magento store owners avoid them.

 First things first.
 If something is broken in your store and you know it’s broken, get it fixed.
 Especially if it’s something your customers interact with every day.